 Riding along the river we can prepare for our steady 15-mile/25 km ascent of Songshan Mountain.
 This was where the Japanese bunkered down for two years and built seven sunken fortresses, trenches, and one can see bullet holes in the hundred-year-old trees.
 Breakfast, lunch, dinner provided.

-Overnight in hotel in Long Ling.
+Overnight in Long Ling.

 Day 3: Long Ling – Sakura Valley (28 miles/45 km)

 We transfer to Tengchong and start cycling to Sakura Valley, home to more than 80 hot springs, as a result of the numerous inactive volcanoes that are scattered around the region.
 We'll end the day with a soak in one of them after riding on a mix of cobblestone and dirt roads.
 Our backdrop will be the greenery of Gaoligong Mountain, the beauty of yellow blooming rapeseed fields and rice terraces and the dense forest of Maoligong mountain.
 Breakfast, lunch, and dinner provided.